Thief swipes unattended car with engine running, dog inside from Eden Prairie gas station

 A thief stole a car left running with the driver's dog inside from an Eden Prairie gas station in the midst of bone-chilling weather, authorities said Tuesday.

-The car and the canine were stolen about 7 p.m.
+The car and the canine were taken about 7 p.m.
 Monday from the Holiday station in the 8000 block of Flying Cloud Drive in the heart of the suburb's retail district, police said.

 "If you see the vehicle or dog, please call 911 immediately," a statement from police read.

-This is at least the third instance in recent weeks in the Twin Cities that drivers have left their vehicles running with a dog inside only to have it stolen and their pet along for the ride.
+This is at least the third instance in recent weeks in the Twin Cities in which drivers have left vehicles running with a dog inside only to have the vehicle stolen.

 On Feb.
-2 in St. Paul, a car with Texas plates was stolen from outside the Poke House & Tea Bar in the 1500 block of Randolph Avenue.
+2 in St. Paul, a car with Texas plates was taken from outside the Poke House & Tea Bar in the 1500 block of Randolph Avenue.
 On Feb.
-5, a woman brought the Havanese or Lhasa apso named "Miracle" to the owner's home and left, police said.
+5, a woman brought the dog, named Miracle, to the owner's home and left, police said.

 On Jan.
-23 in Bloomington, an SUV was stolen from the parking lot of a hotel near the Mall of America with a blue merle border collie inside.
+23 in Bloomington, an SUV with a blue merle border collie inside was stolen from the parking lot of a hotel near the Mall of America.
 The dog was located the next day in Brooklyn Park and turned in to police.

 In both of the earlier incidents, police have yet to announce any arrests or say whether the vehicles were recovered.